COMPUTER SCIENCE Courses

 The course will study the introductory concepts in operating systems: historical development of batch, multi-programmed, and interactive systems; virtual memory, process, and thread management; interrupt and trap handlers, abstraction layer, message passing; kernel tasks and kernel design issues; signals and inter process communication; synchronization, concurrency, and deadlock problems.
 Prerequisite: CS-375 with grade C or higher.

-CS–403 DATE COMMUNICATION & COMPUTER NETWORKS
+CS–403 DATA COMMUNICATION & COMPUTER NETWORKS

 SPRING ONLY/ALL YEARS